pooja817/Gametheory_SDE_ASSIGN/README.md

 - Court Selection Dropdown: Displays available courts based on  the selected slot.
 - Create Booking Button: Activated only when a court is selected.

-#### Responsive Design:

-- The layout adapts for smaller screens with scrollable grids.
-- Sidebar navigation includes additional sections for better usability.

 ## Example Usage
 #### Open the Application:
 - Access the frontend at http://localhost:3000.